Skip to main content

 A subdivision of a degree without specific requirements that is provided for advisement only.
 Concentrations are not designated on University transcripts.
 All informal curricular recommendations made by departments/schools (such as emphases, tracks, areas of study, specializations, etc.) should use the term "concentration".

-Minor (for undergraduate programs only)
+Minor (undergraduate only)

 • Post-Baccalaureate Certificate: Require a minimum of 9 credit hours beyond the baccalaureate degree, but fewer hours than a master's degree.